A confined random walk locally looks like tilted random interlacements

 \subsection{Organization of the paper}

 We first explain in Section \ref{ssec:soft-local-times} the soft local times method, developed in~\cite{popov2015soft,teixeiracoupling}.
-It will be used to obtain a coupling of the entrance sites in~$B$ of excursions of the tilted RW and tilted RI.
+It will be used to obtain a coupling of the entrance sites in~$B$ of excursions of the confined RW and tilted RI.
 This will actually be sufficient to create the coupling for the entire range.
-The key result is Theorem~\ref{th:soft-local-times} below (borrowed from~\cite{teixeiracoupling}), that requires us to estimate three quantities: the invariant measure $\tilde{\pi}$ of entrance points in $B$ for both the tilted RW and tilted RI (Section \ref{ssec:mes-invariante-1}), the mixing times $T^Y$ and $T^Z$ (Section \ref{ssec:tps-melange-1}) of the underlying Markov chains of entrance points, and the variances $\mathrm{Var}_{\pi} \rho^\circ_z$ (Section \ref{ssec:variance-1}) of some specific function appearing in Theorem~\ref{th:soft-local-times}.
-In Section \ref{ssec:couplage-1}, we regroup the results to exhibit the coupling of Theorem \ref{th:couplage-CRW-entrelac}.
+The key result is Theorem~\ref{th:couplage-CdM-diff-pi} below (borrowed from~\cite{teixeiracoupling}), that requires us to estimate three quantities: the invariant measure $\tilde{\pi}_\circ$ of entrance points in $B$ for both the confined RW and tilted RI (Section \ref{ssec:mes-invariante-1}), the mixing times $T^Y$ and $T^Z$ (Section \ref{ssec:tps-melange-1}) of the underlying Markov chains of entrance points, and the variances $\mathrm{Var}_{\pi} \rho^\circ_z$ (Section \ref{ssec:variance-1}) of some specific functions $\rho^\circ_z$ appearing in Theorems~\ref{th:soft-local-times}-\ref{th:couplage-CdM-diff-pi} below.
+In Section \ref{ssec:couplage-1}, we regroup the results to exhibit the coupling of Theorem \ref{th:couplage-CRW-entrelac-t_N}.